avavani/DataVizR/RDataViz.md

 Now that our data is set up, let us begin by creating a rough plot. ggplot works by layering objects on top of one another, so we start by specifying the data layer (here being bars of the bar chart).

 ![](RDataViz_files/figure-html/pressure-1.png)<!-- -->

 Notice that when specifying the aesthetics, I assign the mode column as the X data and percentage column as the Y data.
 This helps ggplot recognise what data to put where—in the plot above, you see that all the mode names are in the X axis and all the percentage values are in Y axis.
 Flip it around to see how the data changes.

+You can also use the function coord_flip() to change x and y values.
+If you do so, you will just need to add coord_flip() to your ggplot call and R handles the rest automatically.
+X will remain X and Y will remain Y in all instances in your code, but the plot will be flipped.

 Whens specifying the fill colour, you can use either a hex code or a named colour in quotes.
 R has more than 600 named colours that it recognizes.
 A list of all such colours can be found [here](https://www.datanovia.com/en/blog/awesome-list-of-657-r-color-names/).